 - pancreatic cancer

-In rare cases, high blood glucose levels could signal acromegaly, Cushing syndrome, kidney failure, or adrenal tumor.
+In rare cases, high blood glucose levels could be a sign of kidney

-It is also possible to have levels of blood glucose that are too low.
-However, this result is not as common.
-Low blood glucose or hypoglycemia may be caused by:
+It’s also possible to have levels of blood glucose that are too

 - insulin overuse

 - hypopituitarism, or underactive pituitary gland